Are you looking for Artificial Intelligence Interview Questions? If yes, then start here.

 This function (radial basis) calculates the relative distance between the center and a point.
 These NNs have two layers and are widely applied for power restoration systems to resume power as soon as possible.

 This type has three or more layers and is used to classify data that cannot be linearly separated.
 Each node in one layer is connected to each node in the next.
 This type of NN is quite popular in speech recognition and machine translation technologies.

 - Convolutional Neural Network

 CNN uses a variation of multilayer perceptron and contains one or more convolutional layers.
 These layers are either pooled or interconnected.
 CNN is very effective for image classification, NLP, video recognition, signal processing, and recommendation as they apply the convolution operation on the input before passing it to the next layer.
 This enables the network to be much deeper but still has fewer parameters.

 - Recurrent Neural Network (RNN)

 In this type, the output of a particular layer can be saved and fed to the input.
-This way we can predict the outcome of the layer and if it is wrong, the system can self-learn till the prediction is right.
+This way, we can predict the outcome of the layer, and if it is wrong, the system can self-learn till the prediction is correct.
+The first layer is the same as the front propagation.
 Each node acts as a memory cell.
-The first layer is the same as front propagation.
 This type is also called Long Short-Term Memory (LSTM).

 - Modular NN

-In modular NN, there are independent networks that perform sub-tasks through individual computation.
+In modular NN, independent networks perform sub-tasks through individual computation.
 If there are complex computations, those can be broken down into independent network components, thus increasing the speed of computation.
 Each network is disconnected from the other.